On the Control of Fork-Join Networks: Proof of Proposition

+where $\epsilon>0$ and $T>0$ are arbitrary.
+For the proof, it is sufficient to prove that both of the probabilities in \eqref{ud_1} and \eqref{ud_2} converge to $0$ as $r\rightarrow\infty$.

-We prove Proposition \ref{ud_result} by considering the up, down 1, and down 2 intervals in the compact time interval $[0,r^2T]$ separately. \begin{itemize} \item \textit{\textbf{Up interval}}: During an up interval $Q_4^r > Q_3^r$, thus $Q_3^r \wedge W_4^r = Q_3^r $ by \eqref{workload_process}; and server 4 gives static priority to type $a$ jobs.
-Since server 4 is faster at processing type $a$ jobs than server 3, $Q_4^r$ never becomes much larger than $Q_3^r$ and the system will quickly arrive at a state in which $Q_4^r=Q_3^r$ and commence a down interval.
+The reason why the probability in \eqref{ud_1} converges to $0$ as $r\rightarrow\infty$ relies on the up interval construction.
+During an up interval, $Q^r_4>Q^r_3$, so $Q^r_3\wedge W^r_4 = Q^r_3$ by \eqref{workload_process}, and server $4$ gives priority to type $a$ jobs.
+Since server 4 is faster at processing type $a$ jobs than server 3, $Q^r_4$ never becomes much larger than $Q^r_3$.
+We make this argument rigorous in Section \ref{ud_proof_1} below.